Big ideas for small outdoor spaces

 Creating a deck with a sandpit underneath is genius!
 By closing the lid of the sandpit, it keeps the sand dry and looks neat.

 The ultimate space saver - the rooftop garden – is perfect for inner-city living.
-Use glass balustrade to keep your view and choose an Escea outdoor gas fire for entertaining into the small hours.
+Use glass balustrade to keep your view and choose an outdoor gas fire like the Escea EF5000 for entertaining into the small hours.
 This innovative outdoor fire doesn’t need a chimney, so you can put it anywhere without compromising your city view.